 - Q: DO NEWGEN STOCKHOLDERS HAVE DISSENTERS' RIGHTS? - A: No. Newgen stockholders do not have rights to an appraisal of their shares under Delaware law because Newgen common stock is listed on Nasdaq and Newgen stockholders will receive consideration in the merger consisting of shares of TeleTech common stock, which is also listed on Nasdaq, and cash in lieu of fractional shares. - Q: HOW SOON AFTER THE NEWGEN SPECIAL MEETING WILL THE MERGER OCCUR? - A: If the merger agreement is adopted at the special meeting, TeleTech anticipates that the merger will occur as soon as practicable after the completion of the Newgen special meeting.
-Both TeleTech and Newgen hope to complete the merger during the fourth quarter of 2000.
-Because the merger is subject to governmental approvals, however, TeleTech cannot predict the exact timing of the closing. - Q: WHAT ARE THE TAX CONSEQUENCES OF THE MERGER TO STOCKHOLDERS OF NEWGEN AND TELETECH? - A: For United States federal income tax purposes, Newgen stockholders will not recognize any gain or loss on the exchange of their shares of Newgen common stock for shares of TeleTech common stock, except with respect to the cash received, if any, instead of fractional shares of TeleTech common stock.
+Both TeleTech and Newgen hope to complete the merger during the fourth guarter of 2000. - Q: WHAT ARE THE TAX CONSEQUENCES OF THE MERGER TO STOCKHOLDERS OF NEWGEN AND TELETECH? - A: For United States federal income tax purposes, Newgen stockholders will not recognize any gain or loss on the exchange of their shares of Newgen common stock for shares of TeleTech common stock, except with respect to the cash received, if any, instead of fractional shares of TeleTech common stock.
 However, different tax consequences may apply to you because of your individual circumstances or because special tax rules apply to you.
 The merger will not have any tax consequences for TeleTech stockholders. - Q: WHAT WILL MY TAX BASIS BE IN THE TELETECH COMMON STOCK I RECEIVE IN THE MERGER? - A: Your tax basis in the total shares of TeleTech common stock you receive in the merger will equal your current tax basis in your total shares of Newgen common stock, reduced by the amount of basis allocable to fractional shares for which you receive cash.